Katharine Cooper Cater

 Katharine Cooper Cater was an American academic administrator.
 She was the Dean of Women at Auburn University from 1946 to 1975 and later became the Dean of Student Life there.
 Cater was born on September 1, 1914, and died at the age of 65 on July 23, 1980.
 She was buried in Rosehill Cemetery in Bibb County, Georgia.

 Early life

 Education

-Cater obtained two masters degrees, one while at Mercer University and another from Syracuse University.
+Cater obtained two master's degrees, one while at Mercer University and another from Syracuse University.
 She was also awarded an honorary doctorate from her alma mater, Limestone University (formerly known as Limestone College) in Gaffney, South Carolina.

 Career

 Shortly after graduation, Cater was selected to be Auburn University's Dean of Women by Luther N. Duncan, President of Auburn from 1935 to 1947.
 Cater's time as a Dean left a noticeable impact at Auburn: presidents who succeeded Duncan stated that she was 'the best Dean of Women in the South' (Ralph Brown Draughon) and also noted that Cater had 'superior administrative skills in handling her diverse responsibilities' (Harry M. Philpott).